 This city is recently becoming increasingly famous for its craft beer industry.
 With over 150 breweries, San Diego is one of the best cities in the USA for beer sommeliers or anyone looking to take a delicious swig.

 Start your beer-tasting journey with local pioneers like Stone Brewing Co., Karl Strauss Brewing, Coronado Brewing, and Ballast Point.

 See Related: San Diego vs. Los Angeles: What’s the Difference?

 18. Visit Santa Monica & the Santa Monica Pier

 Those looking to take a break from the hustle and bustle of Los Angeles should travel to its more ‘chill’ but equally trendy neighbor – Santa Monica.

 Flanked on both sides by mountains and beaches, Santa Monica’s beachside charm has mesmerized many, but there’s more to this seaside destination than its piers and beaches.

-Whether you’re lounging in SanMo’s beautiful parks or biking at Marvin Braude Beach, you’ll find plenty of things to do while away the hours.
+Whether lounging in SanMo’s beautiful parks or biking at Marvin Braude Beach, you’ll find plenty of things to do while away the hours.

 Take a trip to the Santa Monica Pier, play arcade games at the Pacific Park, or sweat it out at the iconic Original Muscle Beach – a retro outdoor 1930s-era bodybuilding gym.

-Third Street Promenade is one of Santa Monica’s most popular shopping destinations.
-You’ll find a bevy of major chain stores in this open-air shopping mall, including H&M and Urban Outfitters, as well as unique boutiques like Kenneth Karmiole.
+Third Street Promenade is one of the area’s most popular shopping destinations.
+You’ll find many major chain stores in this open-air shopping mall, including H&M and Urban Outfitters, as well as unique boutiques like Kenneth Karmiole.